-Date of receipt by President or Designee: The United Faculty of Florida hereby given Neutral, Internal Resolution of Policy Disputed in the President dated dated in the president dated d utes by a Panel in connection with the NAME: The following statement of issue(s) before t he Panel is proposed: This notice was filed with the President's or by (check one) mail (certified or register requested); personal deliver red, restricted delivery, return receipt Signature e of UFF President or designee I hereby authorize UFF to proceed to Note Disputes by a Panel with my complaint.
-In to use, during the arbitration proceeding evaluation file pertinent to this complaint and arbitrator. also authorize UFF and the University ags, copies of any materials in my Signatu re of Complainant
+Date of receipt by President or Designee: The United Faculty of Florida hereby gives notice of its intent to pro Internal Resolution of Policy Disputes by a Panel in connection with th President dated and receive in this complaint of: ne decision of the NAME: The following statement of issue(s) before the Panel is proposed: This notice was filed with the President's or designee's Office on by (check one) mail (certified or registered, restricted delivery, retrequested); personal delivery; other Signature of UFF President or designature gnee I hereby authorize UFF to proceed to Neutral, Internal Resolution of Pol Panel with my complaint.
+I also authorize UFF and the University to arbitration proceedings, copies of any materials in my evaluation file complaint and to furnish copies of the same to the arbitrator. use, during the Signature of Complainant